amiaopensource/av-python-carpentry/_episodes/04-aboutfiles.md

 ~~~
 {: .language-python}

 A random sequence of numbers is more useful if we know which number is associated with which file.
-One way to do this is using string formatting.
+One way to do this is by using string formatting.

 ~~~
 for item in media_list: